Sclerocarya birrea: Commercial uses

 On an industrial level the fruit of the marula tree is collected from the wild by members of rural communities on whose land the trees grow.
-This harvest and sale of fruit only occurs during two to three months but is an important income to poor rural people, especially women.
+This harvest and sale of fruit only occur over two to three months, but is an important source of income to poor rural people, especially women.
 The fruit is delivered to processing plants where fruit pulp, pips, kernels and kernel oil are extracted and stored for processing throughout the year.

-The fruit is used to make the cream liqueur Amarula and also sold as a frozen puree used in juice blends.
-Marula oil is used as an ingredient in cosmetics.

 Uses by other species

 The marula fruit is eaten by various animals in Southern Africa.
 Giraffes, rhinoceroses and elephants all browse on the marula tree, with elephants in particular being a major consumer.
 Elephants eat the bark, branches and fruits of the marula, which may limit the spread of the trees.
 The damaged bark, due to browsing, can be used to identify marula trees as elephants preferentially target them.
 Elephants distribute marula seeds in their dung.
 In the documentary Animals Are Beautiful People by Jamie Uys, released in 1974, some scenes portray elephants, ostriches, warthogs and baboons allegedly becoming intoxicated from eating fermented marula fruit, as do reports in the popular press.
 While the fruit is commonly eaten by elephants, the animals would need a huge amount of fermented marulas to have any effect on them, and other animals prefer the ripe fruit.

-The marula fruit has been suggested to be the food of choice for the ancestral forest-dwelling form of the fruit fly Drosophila melanogaster, which was much more selective about which fruit they preferred than the flies that have self-domesticated themselves to live near to humans.
+The marula fruit has been suggested to be the food of choice for the ancestral forest-dwelling form of the fruit fly Drosophila melanogaster, which was much more selective about which fruit they preferred than the flies that have self-domesticated to live near to humans.
 The ancestral fruit flies are triggered by the ester ethyl isovalerate in the marula fruit.